Odette Dynasty O’Hara

 Michael: No, no, not at all.

-Michael: That one kitten.
+Michael: [Unclear], yeah.
+That one kitten.
 I’m kidding.
+[Laughs]

-Sabrina: It’s like if it was a cat maybe, I’m dog girl so.
+Sabrina: It’s like if it was a cat, maybe.
+I’m dog girl, so…

-Michael: Same.
+Michael: [Laughs] Same.
 Same.

 Sabrina: I can show you my puppies then.